About Me

 More recently I founded Reasons to Be Hopeful, a digital platform supporting young people to manage eco-anxiety - work that has informed WHO Europe climate health policy and been profiled by Imperial College London’s Climate Cares Centre as an example of best practice for solution-focused climate education.

-Outside the therapy room, I’m a parent, a traveller, and someone who has navigated the same juggle of work, purpose and life that many of my clients bring to sessions.
-That lived experience shapes how I work as much as my clinical training does.
+I’m also a parent, a traveller and someone who has navigated the same juggle of work, life and purpose that

 A unifying theme across all of my work and life is applying both evidence-based and creative solutions to complex challenges - and empowering others to do the same.